pranayb17/-Coding-Ninjas-Python-Solution/README.md

 #Coding-Ninjas-Python-Solution

-:pushpin:This repository contains solution for coding ninjas  &lt;a href='https://www.codingninjas.com/courses/online-java-course'> Introduction to Python &lt;/a> course.
+:pushpin:This repository contains solution for coding ninjas  <a href='https://www.codingninjas.com/python-data-structures-and-algorithms-course'>Introduction to Python </a> course.